geisonbiazus/blog/posts/applying-clean-architecture-in-go.md

 ![Architecture](/static/image/architecture.png)

 There are four main kinds of layers: Core, Adapters, User Interface, and Main.
-They are reflected as folders inside of the `internal` folder of the application source code.
 You can see the explanation of each one above.

 ### Core